 4 Step 4: Enzyme Solution

-This formula works wonders at combating the ammonia.
+This formula works wonders at combating the ammonia and is the most often recommend solution by local vets.
 The active enzymes within the product will eat through the remaining cat urine and leave the cushion smelling fresh.
 Pour this solution on the affected cushion and let it saturate deep within the padding for 24 hours.

 5 Step 5: Sun Dry on Grass